david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 ## Other thoughts, clean up
-- **How we do this**
-  - To do so, we focus on how trophic position and interaction types affect species sensitivity to disturbances and the likelihood of species acting as buffer against or amplifiers of the effects of multiple disturbances.

-- **Transition to motifs**
-  - ...?

 - **Motif description and use**
   - A food web can be decomposed into a set of smaller $n$-species subgraphs